An awesome personal brand statement example jumps right out at you.

-After polling several well-educated young professionals about their personal brand statement, we realized that there are still many individuals who don’t understand how to use personal branding.
+However, after polling several well-educated young professionals about their personal brand statement, we realized that there are still many individuals who don’t understand how to use it to benefit their career and brand.

-Your statement is not a mission statement or job title, but rather your “catchphrase” if you will about your specific expertise.
+Your brand statement is not a personal mission statement or job title, but rather your “catchphrase” if you will about your specific expertise.

 Since there are still many people who are unaware of the need to create a personal brand regardless of the industry, then having a great one may just be the edge needed to win out over the competition.